 We are currently homeschooling in Quebec.
 It isn't easy to deal with the policies here, but we are making due.
 While the policies have affected some of our choices in study topics, we have been able to study in the way we like and have had fun doing it, for the most part.
 I like the topics to be student led as much as possible.
 The books I choose lean more toward a Charlotte Mason style of "living" books.
 Of course, we are always learning by playing games and every one of my units includes one.
+Want to learn more about child led learning?
+Check out this post.

 We have been using some purchased curriculum.
 We used Shiller Math book 4 and part of book 5 this year.
 It is a Montessori based math curriculum.
 Both kids (12 and 3) used Muzzy for learning French.
 It is a light video based program, but we needed something light this year.
 The rest of our studies were through unit studies that I created on my own.
 You can learn to make your own unit studies here.
 It's so quick and easy.